kizu/kizu.ru/src/documents/pages/index/index.en.md

 ## Hello!

-I’m working as a Front-end Web Developer at [Yandex](http://yandex.com) (to be more specific — at [Yandex.Mail](https://mail.yandex.com/)), occasionally doing different stuff for Russian [“Web Standards”](http://web-standards.ru/about/en/) community, committing to open source projects, experimenting on CSS, and blogging on this site.
+I’m working as a Front-end Web Developer at [Oyst](http://www.oyst.com) (before that — at the same position at [Yandex](http://yandex.com)), occasionally doing different stuff for Russian [“Web Standards”](http://web-standards.ru/about/en/) community, committing to open source projects, experimenting on CSS, and blogging on this site.

 ### The latest publications